wmcdonald404/ingres-role/README.md

 ingres-role
 =========
 A simple role to install Ingres RDBMS software.
 Based on the manual steps documented in https://github.com/wmcdonald404/ingress-install

 Requirements
 ------------
-No pre-requisites at this time.
+No prerequisites at this time.

 Role Variables
 --------------